ameya-s/fs-gram-schmidt/README.md

 ===============================
 Feature Ranking and Selection Using Gram Schmidt Orthogonalisation

-fs-gram-schmidt is an open-source feature selection algorithm in Python.
+**fs-gram-schmidt** is an open-source feature selection algorithm in Python.
 It is built upon scientific computing packages Numpy and Scipy.
 It is based on the paper [**Ranking a Random Feature for Variable and Feature Selection** (Stoppiglia et al. 2003)](http://www.jmlr.org/papers/v3/stoppiglia03a.html) published in Journal of Machine Learning Research

 ## Installing fs-gram-schmidt
 ### Prerequisites:
-Python 2.7 *and Python 3*
+Python 2.7 *or Python 3*

 Pandas